Table of Contents

 What is the main difference between monolithic and microservices architecture?

-Monolithic: A single, unified codebase where all components (UI, business logic, database access) are tightly coupled and deployed as one unit.
+Monolithic: A single, unified codebase in which all components – UI, business logic, and database access are tightly coupled and deployed as one unit.

-Microservices: A collection of small, independent services, each handling a specific function, communicating via APIs, and deployable separately.
+Microservices: A collection of small, independent services, each responsible for a specific function, communicating via APIs, and deployable separately.

 What are the key advantages of monolithic architecture?